angular/angularfire/docs/auth/router-guards.md

 ### Using router state

-`AngularFireAuthGuard` will also accept `AuthPipeGenerator`s which generate `AuthPipe`'s given the router state:
+`AngularFireAuthGuard` will also accept `AuthPipeGenerator`s which generate `AuthPipe`s given the router state:

 ```ts
 import { pipe } from 'rxjs';